Coding-with-Callie/coding-with-callie-website/README.md

 <p>&nbsp;</p>

+## Create a New Branch to Work Off
+* Create a new branch.
+This is switched to immediately after running the command.
+The new branch name should be in the format developerfullname-ticket-description

+      git checkout -b <developerfullname-ticket-description>

+* Push the new branch to GitHub

+      git push origin <developerfullname-ticket-description>

+* Begin working on the new branch locally in VS Code

+      code .

+<p>&nbsp;</p>

 ## Push Code to Github
+This involves adding and commiting your changes locally and then uploading those changes to the coding-with-callie-website repository on GitHub
 * In your terminal check the status of your files before commiting

       git status